zzonyo/trust-docs-test/source/index.html.md

 ## API Technical Support
 If you have any other questions on API, you can contact us by below ways:

 1、Join official QQ group (火币网API交流群, 1045069901), please tell your UID and programming language in your join request.

-2、Send email to api_service@huobi.com
+2、For Spot API issue, send email to api_service@huobi.com.
 In order to better understand your question and respond you quickly, please use below template in your email:

 `1.
+Problem description`
+`2.
 UID`
-`2.
-AccessKey`
 `3.
 Full URL request`
 `4.
-Request parameters`
+Full JSON request (if any)`
 `5.
-Request time`
+Full JSON response`
 `6.
-Original response`
+Problem frequency (such as, when this problem occurs, whether it is reproducible)`
 `7.
-Problem description: (such as steps, field question, frequency)`
-`8.
-Signature text (mandatory if you have signature authentication issue)`
+Signature text (mandatory for authentication issue)`

 Below is an example：

 `1.
+Problem description: API authentication error`
+`2.
 UID：123456`
-`2.
-AccessKey:rfhxxxxx-950000847-boooooo3-432c0`
 `3.
 Full URL request: https://api.huobi.pro/v1/account/accounts?&SignatureVersion=2&SignatureMethod=HmacSHA256&Timestamp=2019-11-06T03%3A25%3A39&AccessKeyId=rfhxxxxx-950000847-boooooo3-432c0&Signature=HhJwApXKpaLPewiYLczwfLkoTPnFPHgyF61iq0iTFF8%3D`
 `4.
-Request parameters: N/A`
+Full JSON request: N/A`
 `5.
-Request time: 2019-11-06 11:26:14`
+Full JSON response：{"status":"error","err-code":"api-signature-not-valid","err-msg":"Signature not valid: Incorrect Access key [Access key错误]","data":null}`
 `6.
-Original response：{"status":"error","err-code":"api-signature-not-valid","err-msg":"Signature not valid: Incorrect Access key [Access key错误]","data":null}`
+Problem frequency: It occurs every time`
 `7.
-Problem description: API returns error`
-`8.
 Signature text:`
 `GET\n`
 `api.huobi.pro\n`
 `/v1/account/accounts\n`
 `AccessKeyId=rfhxxxxx-950000847-boooooo3-432c0&SignatureMethod=HmacSHA256&SignatureVersion=2&Timestamp=2019-11-06T03%3A26%3A13`

 Note：It is safe to share your Access Key, which is to prove your identity, and it will not affect your account safety.
 Remember do **not** share your `Secret Key` to any one.
-If you expose your `Secret Key` by accident, please [remove](https://www.hbg.com/zh-cn/apikey/) the related API Key immediately.
+If you expose your `Secret Key` by accident, please [remove](https://www.hbg.com/en-us/apikey/) the related API Key immediately.

 # Reference Data